watzcraft/HauntingHouse/sphinx/source/part3.rst

 -  Change the default password to strong ones

--  If you need SSH, use a public/private key scenario
+-  If you need *ssh*, use a public/private key scenario

 -  Set up a firewall on the Pi.
 The iptables rules from above are a start, but I don't know if its enough!